 Emergency Services Division Opportunities:

-Wildland Fire Crew Member: As an on-call Wildland firefighter, respond to and suppress fires in El Paso County and surrounding areas.
+Wildland Fire Management Member: As an on-call Wildland firefighter, respond to and suppress fires in El Paso County and surrounding areas.

 Search and Rescue: The active recruitment period for the El Paso County Search and Rescue team has begun.
 If you would like more information about the team and how to join, please visit their website at: www.epcsar.org.